Out with DeVos: Biden plans series of reversals on education

 Other names mentioned by people familiar with the process include Tony Thurmond, the California state superintendent of public instruction; Rep. Jahana Hayes (D-Conn.), a former teacher of the year; Betty A. Rosa, interim commissioner of education in New York state; and Denise Juneau, superintendent of Seattle Public Schools.

-Many of Biden’s promises require new spending, and that will require support from Congress, a heavy lift, particularly if the Senate remains under Republican control.
+Trump repeatedly proposed deep cuts to education, which Congress rejected.
+Many of Biden’s promises require new spending, and they, too, will face head winds in Congress, particularly if the Senate remains under Republican control.

 Biden has promised to triple spending for the $15 billion Title 1 program, which targets high-poverty schools.
 He has said he would double the number of psychologists, counselors, nurses and social workers in schools.
 He has vowed new money for school infrastructure.
 And he has said he would dramatically increase federal spending for special education.